njeleniauskas/audio-player/readme.md

 <br>

 ## Configuration Details
 There are several options to configure how the player behaves and is displayed.
-Beyond the container and playlist arguments, authors can add a specific configuration option, custom template, and enable or disable looping.
+Beyond the container and playlist arguments, authors can add a specific configuration option, a custom template and breakpoints, and enable or disable looping.

 <br>